thoth-tech/doubtfire-astro/src/content/docs/frontend/tutor-times/tutor-times-requirements.md

 ## 2. Functional Requirements

-### 2.1 Tutor's Marking Progress Page
+### 2.1 Marking Time Page

-- Create a dedicated page/dashboard where tutors can view their marking progress.
-- Display the time spent providing feedback to each student.
+A dedicated page displays time data for tutors.
+Tutors can view time spent on:
+- Each unit they’re assigned to.
+- Each task within those units.

+Admins can view all tutors' marking time by task and unit.

 ### 2.2 User Interface

-- Design an intuitive and user-friendly interface for the Tutor's Marking Progress Page.
+- Design an intuitive and user-friendly interface for the Tutor's Marking Page.
 - Ensure responsive design for various screen sizes and devices.
-- Provide an option for tutors to manually input marking time.

 ### 2.3 Timer/Stopwatch Feature

-- Implement a timer feature that **automatically starts** when a tutor opens a student's feedback form and **stops** when they navigate away or close it.
+- The timer automatically starts when a tutor begins marking a task.
-- Tutors should also have the option to **manually control** the timer if needed.
+- The timer pauses if the system detects inactivity for more than 10 minutes.
+- Timer automatically resumes once activity is detected again.
 - Ensure accuracy in time tracking and seamless integration with the backend.

-### 2.4 Manual Time Input
+### 2.4 Inactivity Detection

-- Allow tutors to manually input marking time for each student in case they forget to start or stop the timer.
+A tutor is considered "inactive" if:
+- There are no mouse movements, keypresses, or scrolling for 10 minutes.

 ### 2.5 Notification System